To play cricket, you need a bat and a ball. Bats have changed a lot over the years, but balls have changed very little.

 Who Invented The Cricket Ball?

-Between 1760 and 1841, the first cricket balls were made by the Duke family, who had a small business in Penshurst, Kent.
+Between 1760 and 1841, the first balls were made by the Duke family, who had a small business in Penshurst, Kent.
 In 1775, Duke and Son got a Royal Patent from King George IV for their cricket balls.
 They made the first six-seam cricket ball in 1780.

 Cricket became popular in Kent and Sussex, and the Duke family played a key role in cricket history.